 edX - the natural step up from OCW, edX provides courses to teach you all the subjects of your choice.
 Universities are incentivized to run an online version of courses offered on college campuses.
 I’ve linked specifically to the Python course offerings, since they change on a regular basis.
 If you want more direction (like emails, reminders, exercises mixed in with videos, and a changing set of offerings) together with a college-level and -length course, then edX is a good place to look.
 They also offer verified certificates for a fee, but I have not personally done a course with verified certificates.

 Another way to learn Python and programming is to pay for guided courses.
 Disclaimer: If you use the links from this page to sign up, this blog will receive a small kickback at no cost to you.
+Read our full advertising disclosure here.

 The books here are rated from more beginner-skewed to more advanced as the list goes on.
 I’ve even added my own chili rating to each book!